-The maple-mustard sauce blends grainy and Dijon mustard, maple syrup, apple cider vinegar, garlic and thyme.
-It adds great depth of flavor to the otherwise fairly bland pork tenderloin.
+Because pork tenderloin is fairly bland on its own, you need a good robust sauce or seasoning.
+The maple-mustard sauce blends grainy and Dijon mustard, maple syrup, apple cider vinegar, garlic and thyme – and adds great flavors to the pork.

 - The tenderloin can be cooked in 1 1/2 hours and can be left in the water bath for up to 4 hours without any affect on the result.
 You can even rest it for another half an hour before browning it in a hot pan or grill.